IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 Now you can insert photo paper or thermal transfer paper into your printer and print the templates.
 According to some reviews, the result of using thermal transfer paper will be better than the use of photo paper.
 However, in my projects I use photo paper and did not notice any negative moments.
 After printing templates, do not touch the toner surface with your hands.
 This can adversely affect the quality of toner transfer to the workpiece.
 ![Templates printing](../Resources/PCB%20Toner%20transfer/PCB-7-Template-printing.png)

 After that you need to gently trim the excess photo paper on the outer contour of the printed template.
-Do not leave unnecessary space, since in the absence of a drilling machine small pieces of the PCB in future are difficult to remove with the help of a hand tool.
 ![Template trimming](../Resources/PCB%20Toner%20transfer/PCB-8-Template-trimming.png)

 Now you have ready templates for toner transfer, prepare the copper clad board for the subsequent transfer of the toner.
-Cut the copper clad board according to the size of the printed template.
+Cut the copper clad board according to the size of the printed template. **Do not leave unnecessary space**, since in the absence of a drilling machine small pieces of the PCB in future are difficult to remove with the help of a hand tool.
 ![Copper clad board trimming](../Resources/PCB%20Toner%20transfer/PCB-9-Copper-clad-boadr-trimming.png)

 The resulting workpiece should be gently sanded with fine sandpaper to remove any oxides formed. **Do not apply great effort and do not use coarse-grained sandpaper to avoid spoiling the workpiece**.